Benjaspet/Eerie6560/README.md

 <div align="center">
-  I'm Ben Petrillo, a student & hobby developer.
-I work on cool projects sometimes.
+  I'm Ben Petrillo, a student with plans to pursue Mathematics & Computer Science in college.
 </div>

 <br>